epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_collisions.md

 whether or not to call the collision routine.
 If omitted, the default is "T" if any of the frequency factors are non-zero (see below) and "F" otherwise.
-- This logical flag determines whether the scattering angle of Pérez/Nanbu will be used.
+- `use_nanbu` - This logical flag determines whether the scattering angle of Pérez/Nanbu will be used.
 The default is "T".
 If "F", the Sentoku-Kemp algorithm will be used.
 -   `coulomb_log` - This may either be set to a real value, specifying the Coulomb logarithm to use when scattering the particles or to the special value "auto".
 If "auto" is used then the